NZCER is a bicultural, independent educational research organisation based in Wellington.

 We welcome applications from people with:

-- a current knowledge and understanding of education in Aotearoa New Zealand
+- An interest and understanding of education in Aotearoa New Zealand.

 We are actively committed to honouring Te Tiriti o Waitangi to help us uphold mana Māori in our work, relationships, and ways of working.
 We value the importance of Māori language, culture and identity in all our practices.